UBCSailbot/sailbot_workspace/README.md

        corner should say "Dev Container"

 5. Import the ROS packages and install their dependencies by running the "setup" task
-    - You can also import and install independently with their respective tasks, "import from workspace file" and "install dependencies"
+    - You can also import and install independently with their respective VS Code tasks, "import from workspace file" and "install dependencies"

 ## Features